App Store Keyword Research: A Step-by-Step Guide for Indie Developers

 The App Store algorithm considers three things when deciding which apps to show for a keyword: relevance, conversion rate, and velocity.
 You control the first one directly through your metadata.
 The others depend on how well your app serves users who find it.
 That is why picking the right keywords at the start — terms where you have a real shot at visibility and where the searchers are likely to convert — has compounding value that poor keyword selection cannot overcome later.

-Step 1: Generate Seed Keywords
+Step 1: Generate App Store Seed Keywords

 Seed keywords are your starting point.
 They are broad terms that describe what your app does, not terms you will necessarily target.
 You will refine them in later steps.